Modeling of Nanoscale Material Systems

 Listing: UW EE 539B (Electrical Engineering, Topics in Solid State "Nanotechnology Modeling")

-Readings: papers from literature plus course notes.Multiscale Modeling Notes Molecular Simulation Modules LAMMPS Molecular Dynamics Simulator A Molecular Dynamics Primer, F. Ercolessi MD Slides 1 from A. Voter MD Slides 2 from A. Voter MD Slides 3 from A. Voter MD Slides 4 from A. Voter Molecular Dynamics Slides, Yoon and Dunham Atomistic Simulations, Ceperly Open Courseware: Atomistic Modeling of Materials, Ceder, Marzani Ceder & Marzari DFT 1 Ceder & Marzari DFT 2 Ceder & Marzari DFT 3 Ceder & Marzari DFT 4 Ceder & Marzari DFT 5 Free Energy Calculations, A. Johansson Monte Carlo lecture notes, Belonoshko, Edholm and Wallin Lecture Slides on Statistical Mechanics for Molecular Dynamics Multiparticle Wavefunctions by M. Fowler Tutorial paper on DFT by G. Bertsch A Tutorial on DFT by Nogueira et al. (UW access only) Notes on DFT by M. Diebel VASP Users Manual VASP Workshop Documentation Notes on Calculating Equilibrium Defect Density KLMC Slides, Qin and Dunham KLMC Paper, Horsfield, Fujitani and Dunham Computational Nanoscience Do It Yourself Lecture Notes Manual for KLMC software LAMOCA Notes on Point Defects Notes on Precipitation Kinetics Notes on Precipitation Kinetics Generalized Continuum Modeling Notes on Precipitation Kinetics Notes on Moment-Based Precipitation Models
+Readings: papers from literature plus course notes.Multiscale Modeling Notes Molecular Simulation Modules LAMMPS Molecular Dynamics Simulator A Molecular Dynamics Primer, F. Ercolessi MD Slides 1 from A. Voter MD Slides 2 from A. Voter MD Slides 3 from A. Voter MD Slides 4 from A. Voter Molecular Dynamics Slides, Yoon and Dunham Atomistic Simulations, Ceperly Open Courseware: Atomistic Modeling of Materials, Ceder, Marzani Ceder & Marzari DFT 1 Ceder & Marzari DFT 2 Ceder & Marzari DFT 3 Ceder & Marzari DFT 4 Ceder & Marzari DFT 5 Free Energy Calculations, A. Johansson Monte Carlo lecture notes, Belonoshko, Edholm and Wallin Lecture Slides on Statistical Mechanics for Molecular Dynamics Multiparticle Wavefunctions by M. Fowler Tutorial paper on DFT by G. Bertsch A Tutorial on DFT by Nogueira et al. (UW access only) Notes on DFT by M. Diebel VASP Users Manual VASP Workshop Documentation Notes on Calculating Equilibrium Defect Density KLMC Slides, Qin and Dunham KLMC Paper, Horsfield, Fujitani and Dunham Computational Nanoscience Do It Yourself Lecture Notes Manual for KLMC software LAMOCA Notes on Point Defects Notes on Solubility and Phase Separation Notes on Continuity (Reaction/Diffusion) Equations Transport Flux and Einstein Relation Generalized Continuum Modeling Notes on Moment-Based Precipitation Models

 Assignments: There will be biweekly assignments, combining homework and computer lab work.